Looking for registration statistics? See recent monthly reports.

 - Be a U.S. citizen and a Kentucky resident for at least 28 days before the election.

-- Not have been adjudged mentally incompetent and had voting rights removed.
+- Not have been judged mentally incompetent in a court of law and have voting rights removed;

 WAYS TO REGISTER

 Online: Visit govote.ky.gov.
 You may use a current Kentucky Driver's License to help you complete an application online.

 Mail: Print & submit a completed Voter Registration Application to your County Clerk's Office.